paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 ### Statutory Notes

 #### Codification
 Pub.
 L. 108–293, title II, § 215, Aug.
 9, 2004, 118 Stat.
-1038, formerly set out as a note under [section 504 of this title](./chapter-005-functions-and-powers.md#section-504), was redesignated as this section, transferred to appear after [section 321 of this title](./chapter-003-composition-and-organization.md#section-321), and amended so that the enumerator, section catchline, typeface, and typestyle conformed to those appearing in other sections of this title by Pub.
+1038, formerly set out as a note under [section 504 of this title](./chapter-005-functions-and-powers.md#section-504), was redesignated as [section 322 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section322&num=0&edition=prelim), transferred to appear after [section 321 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section321&num=0&edition=prelim), and amended so that the enumerator, section catchline, typeface, and typestyle conformed to those appearing in other sections of this title by Pub.
 L. 116–283, § 8501(a)(1).

+#### Amendments
+2025—Pub.
+L. 119–60 renumbered [section 322 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section322&num=0&edition=prelim) as this section.

+<a id="section-339"></a>
+## § 339.
+Prevention and response workforces
+**(a) Career Paths.—** The Secretary, acting through the Commandant, shall ensure that appropriate career paths for civilian and military Coast Guard personnel who wish to pursue career paths in prevention or response positions are identified in terms of the education, training, experience, and assignments necessary for career progression of civilians and members of the Armed Forces to the most senior prevention or response positions, as appropriate.
+The Secretary shall make available published information on such career paths.

+**(b) Qualifications for Certain Assignments.—** An officer, member, or civilian employee of the Coast Guard assigned as a—

+(1) marine inspector shall have the training, experience, and qualifications equivalent to that required for a similar position at a classification society recognized by the Secretary under [section 3316 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section3316&num=0&edition=prelim) for the type of vessel, system, or equipment that is inspected;

+(2) marine casualty investigator shall have the training, experience, and qualifications in investigation, marine casualty reconstruction, evidence collection and preservation, human factors, and documentation using best investigation practices by Federal and non-Federal entities;

+(3) marine safety engineer shall have knowledge, skill, and practical experience in—

+  (A) the construction and operation of commercial vessels;

+  (B) judging the character, strength, stability, and safety qualities of such vessels and their equipment; or

+  (C) the qualifications and training of vessel personnel;

+(4) waterways operations manager shall have knowledge, skill, and practical experience with respect to maritime transportation system management; or

+(5) port and facility safety and security specialist shall have knowledge, skill, and practical experience with respect to the safety, security, and environmental protection responsibilities associated with maritime ports and facilities.

+**(c) Apprenticeship Requirement To Qualify for Certain Careers.—** The Commandant may require an officer, member, or employee of the Coast Guard in training for a specialized prevention or response career path to serve an apprenticeship under the guidance of a qualified individual.
+However, an individual in training to become a marine inspector, marine casualty investigator, marine safety engineer, waterways operations manager, or port and facility safety and security specialist shall serve a minimum of one-year as an apprentice unless the Commandant authorizes a shorter period for certain qualifications.

+**(d) Management Information System.—** The Secretary, acting through the Commandant, shall establish a management information system for the prevention and response workforces that shall provide, at a minimum, the following standardized information on individuals serving in those workforces:

+(1) Qualifications, assignment history, and tenure in assignments.

+(2) Promotion rates for military and civilian personnel.

+**(e) Sector Chief of Prevention.—** There shall be in each Coast Guard sector a Chief of Prevention who shall be at least a Lieutenant Commander or civilian employee within the grade GS–13 of the General Schedule, and who shall be a—

+(1) marine inspector, qualified to inspect vessels, vessel systems, and equipment commonly found in the sector; and

+(2) qualified marine casualty investigator, marine safety engineer, waterways operations manager, or port and facility safety and security specialist.

+**(f) Signatories of Letter of Qualification for Certain Prevention Personnel.—** Each individual signing a letter of qualification for marine safety personnel must hold a letter of qualification for the type being certified.

+**(g) Sector Chief of Response.—** There shall be in each Coast Guard sector a Chief of Response who shall be at least a Lieutenant Commander or civilian employee within the grade GS–13 of the General Schedule in each Coast Guard sector.

+### Statutory Notes

 #### Prior Provisions
-A prior section 322 was renumbered [section 2159 of this title](./chapter-021-personnel-officers.md#section-2159).

-For redesignation of prior sections 323 to 500 not listed below as having been previously repealed or renumbered, see Table Showing Redesignations Made by Title I of Pub.
+For redesignation of prior sections 350 to 500 not listed below as having been previously repealed or renumbered, see Table Showing Redesignations Made by Title I of Pub.
 L. 115–282 preceding [section 101 of this title](./chapter-001-establishment-and-duties.md#section-101).

 A prior section 356, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 521, related to retirement for disabilities incident to service, prior to repeal by act Aug.
 3, 1950, ch.
 536, § 36, 64 Stat.
 408. See sections 1204 and 1376 of Title 10, Armed Forces.